Updated: 8/5/2019 | August 5th, 2019 (Published 4/16/12 and updated with links and resources).

 16. Karaoke – Because nothing says I’m turning Japanese more than belting out some Lady Gaga with drunk Japanese businessmen!
 I’m hoping our tour ends up at a lot of karaoke bars.
 If not, I’ll go find some myself.

 17. Pod hotels – Sleeping in a pod-sized hole?
-Sounds interesting.
+Sounds interesting and very Japanese.
+Count me in!

 19. Sumo wrestling – What could be more entertaining than watching two enormous guys try to push each other out of a circle?
 I’m not sure I’m visiting at the right time but I hope to see a show!

 20. Castles – There are a lot of castles in Japan.
-After seeing so many European ones, I’d like to see how another part of the world does it.
+After seeing so many castles in Europe, I’d like to see how another part of the world does it.

-21. Technology – Looking forward to getting a sneak peek of the future.
+21. Technology – Japan is one of the most technologically advanced countries in the world and I’m looking forward to getting a sneak peek of the future.

 22. Puppy cafés – Because space is so tight, few people have dogs at home.
 So they go to cafes where they can play with puppies.
 This I have to see!
 (There are lots of other animal cafes here, too!)